santydesignscr/MOFHY-Multi-Language/README.md

 And the Multi Lang System and translations by [Santy Designs](https://santydesigns.com).

 ## Copyright
-Code ©️ Copyright 2022 MOFHY Lite.
-Code released under the MIT license.
+Code ©️ Copyright 2022 MOFHY.

-## Copyright
-Code ©️ Copyright 2021 MOFHY Lite.
 Code released under the MIT license.